-- Tape a 200mm square piece of aluminium foil to the wall, making sure you seal it all around and then leave it for a day or two
+- Tape a 200mm square piece of aluminium foil to the wall, ensuring you seal it all around, and then leave it for a day or two.

 - Remove the foil.
 If there are droplets of moisture on the wall side, the moisture comes from penetration.
 If the droplets are on the room side, condensation is the cause.

 External moisture typically enters your home in one of three ways.
 If you have any of the three problems below, it’s best to seek professional help immediately.

 - Rising Damp — moisture rising from the ground and up an exterior wall